Augustinian Province of the Most Holy Name of Jesus of the Philippines: Establishment of the Augustinian Province in the Philippines

+Headquarters

 San Agustín Church and Monastery served as the province's headquarters for more than 300 years.
 It is also where the Adelantado Miguel López de Legazpi is buried.

+17th century Augustinian friars in the Philippines

+Casimiro Diaz provides an account of the Augustinian friars in the Philippines between 1641 and 1670 in his Conquistas.
+During the chapter session of 1641, Fray Gerónimo de Medrano is chosen as prior provincial.
+Shortly after, Archbishop Guerrero passes away, and Diaz includes a summary of his life and character.
+Three years later, Medrano is replaced by Fray Alonso Carvajal, while Diego Fajardo assumes the role of governor of the islands.
+On April 16, 1644, following the timeline prescribed by their holy rules, the provincial chapter of the province convened at the convent of San Pablo in Manila.

+Father Fray Gerónimo de Medrano had led the province with great success during his second term, earning widespread regret when his tenure ended and a strong desire among many for his continued leadership.
+This wish was fulfilled in 1650, when he was elected for a third term.
+On May 9, 1650, the voting fathers convened in chapter at the convent in Manila and elected Father Fray Gerónimo de Medrano as provincial for the third time.
+Known for his exceptional virtue and prudence, Medrano left a lasting legacy.

+After considerable effort, the Augustinians manage to send a procurator to Spain to secure additional missionaries.
+Casimiro Diaz recounts the events of 1651–52, focusing on the oppressive and unlawful actions of Fajardo’s confidant, Venegas, and his eventual downfall.
+This outcome is attributed to the bravery of Provincial Geronimo de Medrano, who formally lodged a complaint against Venegas with the governor.

+Augustinian works

 The missionaries of the Province have given the world valuable descriptive works on Asian countries and their peoples especially in the early days.
 Included in this key Augustinian contribution are Father Cipriano Navarro's important work on The Inhabitants of the Philippines and a monumental work in six volumes by Father Manuel Blanco titled Flora de Filipinas (Madrid, 1877--).
 Both works are valuable contributions to literature and learning.
 World-renowned botanist Father Blanco had built a botanical garden for his plant experiments in Intramuros that became the basis for his internationally acclaimed book.
 Augustinian friars made researches in the languages of the Philippine Islands including Diego Bergano, and José Sequi (d.
 1844), a prominent missionary of the order.
 Many wrote grammars and compiled dictionaries.

+Evangelization of native settlements

 In Luzon, the Augustinians embarked upon the evangelization of native settlements and subsequently built churches in Calumpit, Malolos, Hagonoy, Bigaa, Guiguinto and Quingua in the province of Bulacan and in Lubao, Betis, Macabebe, Bacolor, San Fernando and Apalit in province of Pampanga.